mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 ```
 System Presence: This represents how common security ships and
 devices are beyond the 100 diameter limit, including security at common
 refuelling or transit points and around other bodies in the system.
-System-
-wide security is extremely resource-intensive and the volume of space to
+System-wide security is extremely resource-intensive and the volume of space to
-monitor and patrol makes it impossible for all but the richest, most high-
-tech systems.
-Higher values indicate more ships (particularly SDBs on-
-station at key areas in the system) and/or extensive deep-space sensor
+monitor and patrol makes it impossible for all but the richest, most high-tech systems.
+Higher values indicate more ships (particularly SDBs on-station at key areas in the system) and/or extensive deep-space sensor
 networks.
 These may be supported by stations in particularly important
 areas where resources permit.
 Lower values mean fewer ships and likely
 a reliance on patrol ships within the 100 diameter limit to intercept vessels